grafana/agent/docs/getting-started.md

 docker run \
   -v /tmp/agent:/etc/agent \
   -v /path/to/config.yaml:/etc/agent-config/agent.yaml \
-  --entrypoint "/bin/agent -config.file=/etc/agent-config/agent.yaml -prometheus.wal-directory=/etc/agent/data"
   grafana/agent:v0.1.0
 ```

 ### Locally

-This section is only relavant if you have installed the static binary of the
+This section is only relavant if you installed the static binary of the
 Agent.
 We do not yet provide system packages or configurations to run the Agent
 as a daemon process.

 To run the agent, you need to pass the following flags to it:

-- `-config.file=path/to/agent.yaml`, replacing the argument with the full path
+- `--config.file=path/to/agent.yaml`, replacing the argument with the full path
   to your Agent's YAML configuration file.

-- `-prometheus.wal-directory=/tmp/agent/data`, replacing `/tmp/agent/data` with
+- `--prometheus.wal-directory=/tmp/agent/data`, replacing `/tmp/agent/data` with
   the directory you wish to use for storing data.
 Note that `/tmp` may get
   deleted by most operating systems after a reboot.